leBluem/RandomBlenderCode/README.md

  - makes normals for all selected objects (see #quirky note) pointing upwards
 ```
 # quirky note: you have to select all vertices in edit mode before
-# but snippet works in object mode only
+# but the snippet itself works in object mode only
 ```
 ```
 import bpy